Sandalmoth/magic-chiptuner/README.md

 excessively large output language that just won't work.
 New idea: Use a single input network and several output networks that play together.

+_2020-12-06_
+New training data generation, intended to train four separate seq2seq networks simultaneously.
+I have a suspicion that this four-brained-ness won't sound very good, but I'm gonna try it before I trash it.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.